 Key Stage 4 Information

-Pupils are undertaking a new GCSE Qualification in Modern World History with the exam board AQA.
-The first half of the year emerges pupils in Conflict and Tension in Asia.
-Pupils will study the relationship between Asia and the Western World and look at the causes for the Vietnam War and why the Vietnamese became victorious.
+Pupils are undertaking a GCSE Qualification in Modern World History with the exam board AQA.
+The first half of the year emerges pupils in Conflict and Tension in the inter war years..
+Pupils will study the relationship between the Western World and look at the causes for the outbreak of the Second World War..
 For the second module pupils undertake a Depth Study of Germany, 1890-45.
 Pupils look at the changing nature of Germany as it emerged as a broken and defeated country after World War I and rose again under Hitler and the Nazis.
-Study is from the German perspective and looks at what it was like to live in Germany throughout the World Wars.
+The study is from the German perspective and looks at what it was like to live in Germany throughout the World Wars.

 Students will then move on to look at British History for paper two.
 Pupils will study the final two units on their GCSE Course.
 The first is a British Depth Study which investigates life during Elizabeth I’s reign from 1558 - 1603.
 Within this pupils investigate the Elizabeth’s problems during her rule and Elizabeth’s problems at home and abroad.
 Following this, pupils are taught 800 years of British history in their second study – Power and the People 1170 to present day.
 Topics include American Independence, the peasant’s revolt and the suffragettes.